 As stated in Wall Street Journal, only 10% of interactions that sales reps have with physicians is digital.
 This means that the vast majority of communication still boils down to a face-to-face visit.
 As we discussed, this is no longer a viable option.

 Instead of completely banishing sales reps from a pharma brand sales arsenal, it is time to equip them with new tools and methods of work.
 According to Fierce Pharma, more than 90% of physicians use digital channels to engage with their patients.
 This is where sales reps need to meet HCPs – on the digital frontier.

 One of the best channels for presentation is video.
 Given how short the average visit is, instead of talking them through a presentation, sales reps can simply play a medical explainer video laying out the most important information from your medical publication.

 Using video takes care of multiple problems in the traditional sales rep model.
 First, you save physicians’ time because the explainer videos are short and to the point.
-Second, they remember much more information from video than they do from spoken word or text.
-Third, video is truly multichannel – you can play it during a visit, send it via email, present it during conferences, place it on your website and repurpose it in multiple ways.
+Second, they remember much more information from video than they do from spoken words or text.
+Third, video is truly multichannel – you can play it during a visit, send it via email, present it during conferences, place it on your website, and repurpose it in multiple ways.